Trusted WordPress tutorials, when you need them most.

 SearchWP's keyword stems feature

-When you’re happy with the information entered into the popup, go ahead and click ‘Done.’
+When you’re happy with your selections in the popup, go ahead and click ‘Done.’

 You’ll now see a section for all the sources you selected.